open-urban-apps-civitascore/civitas-core-deployment/docs/deployment-guideline.md

 # Deployment Guideline

-This docuemtation guides you throw the deployment process of Civitas Core V2.
+This documentation guides you through the deployment process of Civitas Core V2.

+# Cluster Prerequisites

+Ensure the following are installed and configured:

+- **NGINX Ingress Controller** - `kubectl get ingressclass nginx`
+- **cert-manager** with at least one ClusterIssuer (e.g., `letsencrypt-prod`) - `kubectl get clusterissuer`
+- **Storage Class** with RWO support for PostgreSQL
+- **DNS records** pointing to ingress endpoint for all configured domains
+- **Metrics Server** (optional, required only if autoscaling enabled)

 # Preparation

-First of all, there a few considerations to make before starting the deployment process.
+First of all, there are a few considerations to make before starting the deployment process.

 ### Mono vs. Multi-Namespace Deployment